szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 Unholy Word is identical in the benefits, except demiliches are not affected by it, and it can affect all non-evil, not just the good, extending its usability.

+### Make Sanctuary standardized to IWD version (5400) (IWDEE BGEE BG2EE EET)

+The much-better looking animation in IWDEE is used in BG, and the duration is not closer to IWD, which scales.
+Now it lasts 1 turn plus 1 round per level.

+### Make Hold Animal much more useful by allowing it to affect many other types of beasts (5402) (IWDEE BGEE BG2EE EET)

+It's difficult to justify using this spell, so I decided to expand it a bit.
+It's now called Hold Beast, and affects non-humanoid, living creatures such as:

+- All animals
+- All spiders except wraith spiders (or otherwise undead spiders)
+- Gibberlings
+- Ankhegs
+- Wolfweres (not werewolves)
+- Carrion/Crypt Crawlers
+- Wyverns
+- Basilisks
+- Otyugh
+- Ettercaps
+- Hook Horrors (if they exist)
+- Chimeras (some mods add them)

 </details>

 ---